rilquer-mascarenhas/philolema-latrodecti-genome/README.md

-# Genome assembly and phylogeny in the genus *Philolema*
+# Genome assembly and phylogenetics in the genus *Philolema*